jmmiddour/AWS/AWS_Cloud_Practioner_Essentials/mod2_notes.md

 2. Choose which operating system you want (Windows or Linux).

 3. Choose what software you want.
+   1. Internal business apps
+   2. Web apps (simple or complex)
+   3. Databases
+   4. Third-party software
+   5. etc.

 4. Choose the size you want (memory and CPU).
+You can always resize as needed (Vertical scaling).

 5. Then you are ready to begin hosting your application and this will happen all within a matter of minutes.
-Then when you want to stop the app from running, you just stop the instance, and you no longer have to pay for it.
+Then, when you want to stop the app from running, you just stop the instance, and you no longer have to pay for it.

+EC2 runs on top of physical host machines managed by AWS using virtualization technology.
+When you spin up an EC2 instance you are not necessarily taking an entire host for yourself, instead you are sharing the host with multiple other instances, otherwise known as virtual machines.

 A **hypervisor** running on the host machine is responsible for sharing the underline physical resources between the virtual machines.

-This is know as **multitenancy:** Sharing underlying hardware between virtual machines.
+This idea of sharing underlying hardware is called **multitenancy:** (Sharing underlying hardware between virtual machines).

+The **hypervisor** is responsible for isolating the virtual machines from each other as they share resources from the host.

+This means EC2 instances are secure.
+Even though they may be sharing resources, one EC2 instance is not aware of any other EC2 instances also on that host.
+They are secure and separate from each other.

 **Vertically Scaling an Instance:** You can start out with a small instance and then realize that your application is maxing out the server.
 All you have to do is just go into your account and increase the memory and cpu for that instance.
 You can make instances bigger or smaller whenever you need to.

+You can also control the networking aspect of an EC2.
+Control what types of request make it to your server and if they are publicly or privately accessible.

+### How Amazon EC2 Works

+1. Launch an instance:

+   1. Select a template with basic configurations of your instance
+      1. These include operating system, application server, or applications

+   2. Select the instance type
+      1. This is the specific hardware configuration of your instance

+   3. Specify security settings to control the network traffic that can flow into and out of your instance
+      1. Later in this course will explore security features in greater detail

+2. Connect to the instance:

+   1. There are several ways to connect to the instance:
+      1. Your programs and applications have multiple methods to connect directly to the instance and exchange data
+      2. Users can also connect to the instance by logging in and accessing the computer desktop

+3. Use the instance:

+   1. You can run commands to:
+      1. Install software
+      2. Add storage
+      3. Copy and organize files
+      4. And more...

 ### Amazon EC2 instance types